floydwch/the-most-influential-developers-on-github/README.md

 Every vertex in a graph has a normalized PageRank score, that is, every user can get a score if the user stars a repository, the score grows up when the user's followers cascading star the repository.
 Every user will get a final score by the sum of all scores which are great than the unit score `1` from repositories the user stars, then we can rank them by the final scores.

+## PageRank
+PageRank is a link analysis algorithm and it assigns a numerical weighting to each element of a hyperlinked set of documents, such as the World Wide Web, with the purpose of "measuring" its relative importance within the set.
+In this survey, the elements are of the watching events and the links are of the following relationship among the actors.

 ### Normalized PageRank
+Since the original PageRank is specific to a single graph, we should find a way to combine PageRanks from multiple graphs, that is, the PageRank need to be normalized.
 There is a gentle introduction to [Normalized PageRank](https://people.mpi-inf.mpg.de/~kberberi/presentations/2007-www2007.pdf).

 ## Prerequisites